The Bankrate promise

 Sometimes the benefits of using a credit card outweigh the drawbacks.
 If you’re wondering about the perks that come with using credit cards to pay bills, there are several to consider.

 - Convenience: When you use a credit card to pay all of your monthly expenses, you can pay just one credit card bill at the end of the month.
-Using a credit card also lets you avoid the hassles of cash or having to balance your checkbook register all the time.
+Using a credit card also lets you avoid the hassles of cash or having to balance your checkbook all the time.

 - Earn rewards: Rewards credit cards give you the chance to earn points, miles or cash back for each dollar you spend.
 Typically, the best rewards credit cards give you up to 3 percent of your spending back every month.